rern/RuneAudio_Addons/guideline.md

 > bash scripts and files hosted on `https://github.com/RuneAddons/<addon_title>`
 > trusted maintainers may host the scripts on their own repositories `https://github.com/<GitHubID>/<addon_title>`
 > use script default `### template` lines except non-install addons
 > default variables and functions will take care most of install activities
-> use non-invasive modifications so other addons can survive after install / uninstall

 - install script
 	- for update, get saved options as install parameters / arguments